 But what should you sell?
 This is where you can get a little creative.
 Try selling products that match the theme of your event.

 For example, if you’re hosting a garden tea party, you might encourage your supporters to also buy some seed packets during their registration process.
-You could also offer branded merchandise like t-shirts, mugs, and water bottles.
-You can even sell branded face masks, a great option if your event will be in person!
+You could also offer branded merchandise like t-shirts, mugs, water bottles, or even cookie dough.

 Event planning can be stressful for everyone at your organization, but when you design a great event landing page, you won’t have to worry about event registration and promotion nearly as much.
 When you use an intuitive CMS and implement these five tips into your landing page design, you’ll be setting yourself up for a fun, successful fundraising event that can help you build relationships with your supporters and keep your mission moving forward.